pjagada/spawn-juicer/README.md

 - [My blacklist] (for 1.17 ssg gravel seed)
 - [LeonToast's blacklist] (for 1.17 ssg gravel seed but stricter)

+### Muting resets
+If the WorldPreview reset sounds are annoying, use [this resource pack].

 ## List of hotkeys

 Ctrl + End: unmute and unsuspend all instances and close the script